cristiean/bracket/README.md

 ### Command Line Arguments
 There is only one additional argument for main.py.
 It is `-f` to show the full output of the program and never clear the screen.
 To use this feature open the terminal and run `$ python path/to/directory/main.py -f`.

+# To do:
+[ ] Rename repo + any other reference to "bracketmasteri" or "BracketMaster" instead of "bracket" to avoid naming clashes [ ] Update README.md to tell user exactly how the application can be run (both in the shell, but also an in-code example)